marcoalopez/Python_course/notebooks/installing_Python.md

    ```
    and update if necessary.

-5. If you have been paying attention, you will see that the current line of the console says "base" in brackets.
+5. If you have been paying attention, you will see that the current line of the console says "base" in parentheses.
 This means that you are in the base Python environment.
 A wise strategy is to install nothing in this environment apart from the default Python libraries that were already added during the miniconda installation process.
 You can see which libraries using  ``conda list`` if you are curious.
 Our strategy will be to create a new Python environment, which we will call "main" and install all the libraries we are going to use in the course.
 For this we use the following command:

    ```
    >>> conda create --name main python
    ```

-6. Once finished, use the command ``conda env list`` and you will see listed two environments, base and main, and an asterisk indicating that it is the active environment is "base".
+6. Once finished, use the command ``conda env list`` and you will see listed two environments, base and main, and an asterisk indicating that "base" is the current active environment.
 To install the Python libraries needed for the course we first have to activate the "main" environment, so we enter ``activate main``.
-Now you will see in brackets the word "main" instead of "base" indicating that we are in the environment main.
+Now you will see in parentheses the word "main" instead of "base" indicating that we are in the environment "main".

-7. Now we proceed to install the libraries that we are going to use in the course.
+7. Then we proceed to install the libraries that we will use during the course.
 Instead of doing it one by one, we will do it in a single line as follows (you can paste and copy in your console)

    ```
    >>> conda install numpy scipy pandas matplotlib jupyterlab